nisvet-mujkic/nisvet-mujkic/README.md

 I am a software engineer specialized in .NET
 --------------------------------------------

-I started gaining interest in programming in high school and that has lead me to the beautiful city of Mostar where I started my journey to become a software engineer back in 2015.
+I started gaining interest in programming in high school and that has led me to the beautiful city of Mostar where I started my journey to become a software engineer back in 2015.
 I hold a bachelor's degree in Information Technologies and I've been working professionally for more than five years.

 My goal is to create a more meaningful career for myself by developing my engineering skills and using them to make a positive impact on the community I live in.